-What is Pelvic Girdle Pain in Pregnancy?
+What is Pelvic Girdle Pain During Pregnancy

 The pelvis is formed by 2 innominate bones that connect in the front, forming the pubic symphysis, and join the spine in the back, making up the sacroiliac (SI) joints .
 In addition to muscles that attach to the pelvis, There are strong ligaments that hold the bony halves together, therefore making the pelvis very stable.
 The pelvis is a pretty central part of our body, as it connects our trunk to our lower extremities, and a lot of forces and pressure are transmitted through the pelvis with everyday activities.